 Download Complete Chapter Notes of Haloalkanes and Haloarenes

 Table of Contents

 - Benzenediazonium Ion Formation

-The reaction was first discovered in the year 1884 when Traugott Sandmeyer, a Swiss chemist, was conducting an experiment to synthesize phenylacetylene from benzene diazonium chloride and cuprous acetylide.
+The reaction was first discovered in the year 1884, when Traugott Sandmeyer, a Swiss chemist, was conducting an experiment to synthesise phenylacetylene from benzene diazonium chloride and cuprous acetylide.
 However, at the end of the experiment, he obtained phenyl chloride as the main product.

 Formation of Nitrosonium Ion